Carla Beurskens

 Carolina Alwina Hubertina "Carla" Beurskens (born 10 February 1952) was one of Holland's most prominent female long-distance runners from the second half of the 1970s until well into the 1990s, including all distances from 3000 metres to the marathon.
 During the greater part of this period she was most successful at the longer distance.

-The variety of the twenty-three national titles she obtained during her long carrier clearly shows to what extent Beurskens dominated all aspects of the métier: three titles on indoor- and five on outdoor tracks, nine on the road and six in the cross country.
-At the long distances she is by far the most successful Dutch female athlete ever.
+The variety of the twenty-three national titles she obtained during her long carrier shows how Beurskens dominated métier: three titles on indoor- and five on outdoor tracks, nine on the road and six in the cross country.
+In long distances she is the most accomplished Dutch female athlete in modern history.

 Carla Beurskens did not very often represent her native country in major international tournaments.
 She took part in the Summer Olympics twice: in Los Angeles 1984 and Seoul 1988, three times in European and one time in World Championships.
 For various reasons she never performed particularly well at those events.
 Her fifth place in the European Championships marathon of 1982 in Athens was her best achievement ever.

 Much better were Beurskens’ achievements in the marathons of various big cities all over the world.
-For instance, with the exception of Kenya’s Tegla Loroupe, she is the only female athlete who won the Rotterdam Marathon more than once.
+For instance, with the exception of Kenya's Tegla Loroupe, she is the only female athlete who won the Rotterdam Marathon more than once.
 And this although shortly after her first victory in 1984 she declared that in the future she would ignore Rotterdam, unless the circumstances for female competitors would improve drastically.
 Finally in 1990 the circumstances seemed to fulfil the conditions of the athlete from Limburg, because she appeared on the scene once more and won for the second time.
 Moreover, she became the first female in Rotterdam to realise a time within two-and-a-half hours: 2:29:47.
 She won the City-Pier-City Loop half marathon in the Hague four times (1984–86, 1990).